andresharpe/cute/README.md

 > 💡 See [this section](#configuring-cutecontentjoin) if you need to define a `cuteContentJoin` content type within your Contentful space if you're using this feature for the first time.

 See the attached screenshot below.
 The `targetContentType` refers to our new aggregated content type.
-For source 1 our content type is `branchLocation` and we're selecting all entries `*`.
+We can join up to 3 sources, but for this example we'll focus on 2.
+For source 1 our content type is `branchLocation` and by leaving `sourceQueryString1` empty, we're effectively selecting all entries.
 For source 2 our content type is `diplomaCourse` and we're selecting only `MATHEMATICS`.

 ![contentful cuteContentJoin entry configuration screenshot](https://raw.githubusercontent.com/andresharpe/cute/master/docs/images/contentful-cuteContentJoin-entry.png)

+> 💡 Ask [GhatGPT]([#configuring-cutecontentjoin](https://chatgpt.com/)) for guidance on how you can form your query string parameters.
+A prompt like `give me an overview on using square bracket notation for web api query parameters` should yield the necessary guidance.
+>
+> The example above uses `fields.key=MATHEMATICS`, but you can include multiple values using `fields.key[in]=MATHEMATICS,ECONOMICS,ART`

 Running the `cute content join --key ViewCourseByLocation` command yields the following output: